Benefits of Tailored Advertising

 Tailored Advertising Eases Market Entry for Small Businesses

 For many companies, tailored advertising is the most cost-effective method to enter the market as it helps companies of all sizes reach customers who are most likely to interact with their ads and be interested in their products.
 Tailored advertising is particularly beneficial for small business advertisers—those without a dedicated ad-sales team, working with limited marketing and ad budgets—in competition with dominant, vertically integrated sellers.
 Those smaller businesses would be negatively affected if they were unable to use tailored advertising.
-A study of advertising on Meta found that for a small business, the cost per customer would rise from $40.17 to $55.23—a 37 percent increase—while larger businesses would only see a 19 percent increase, which indicates that “small advertisers would be hit nearly twice as hard as large ones.”1 Tailored advertising facilitates competition by optimizing the resources of small businesses to scale, leveling the playing field and allowing them to more effectively compete with large companies.2
+A study of advertising on Meta found that for a small business, the acquisition cost per customer would rise from $40.17 to $55.23—a 37 percent increase—while larger businesses would only see a 19 percent increase, which indicates that “small advertisers would be hit nearly twice as hard as large ones.”1 Tailored advertising facilitates competition by optimizing the resources of small businesses to help them scale, leveling the playing field and allowing them to more effectively compete with large companies.2

 Direct-to-consumer (D2C) companies, and other small, newly formed businesses serving specific customer bases are particularly dependent on tailored advertising due to the nature of their business models and their dependence on reaching niche audiences via the internet.
 Using only contextual advertising, these companies would suffer, as they would be unable to reach their target consumer base efficiently.
 Over 90 small businesses signed a letter to the FTC from Internet for Growth, arguing that the elimination of third-party tailored advertising “could be devastating for many small businesses – and the millions of Americans they employ[…],” and that “[p]olicy changes of [this scale] would fundamentally remake the ad-supported digital economy, which accounts for 12% of GDP.”3